ewanhowell5195/MinecraftTitleGenerator/README.md

    - You can have as many rows as you need, as long as you leave room for the border UV at the bottom.
    - 2px-wide spaces must be between the characters and the rows.
    - If some characters are taller than the standard character height, they can go into their own rows.
+   - A single pixel of the border colour is required.
+This must be the very top left pixel of the border area.
    - You do not need to worry about making the border UVs at this time.
    - See the `minecraft-ten` and `minecraft-five-bold` textures for example UVs.
    - Font UVs must be `1000x320`.